MYSA League Rules

 - Coaches who are ejected from a match will serve a one match suspension and must leave the complex for the remainder of the day.
 Failure to do so may result in the suspension or forfeiture of the match.

 - Using abusive or foul language, persistent dissent with an official, or approaching a MRPD member or MYSA official in an abusive manner or participating in a fight is not tolerated.
-Complaints of any of the above may result in the suspension of the coach by the MYSA.
+Complaints of any of the above may result in the suspension of the coach or player by the MYSA.

 - Coaches may receive a verbal caution or even be ejected for failure to assist a match official in controlling anyone connected with their team who is violating any of these conduct rules.